-Vultures in the Indian subcontinent were dying of kidney failure shortly after scavenging livestock treated with diclofenac, a painkiller that is similar to aspirin or ibuprofen.
+Vultures in the Indian subcontinent were dving of kidney failure shortly after scavenging livestock treated with diclofenac. a painkiller that is similar to aspirin or ibuprofen.
 Efforts are on to ban the drug for livestock use and breed vultures in captivity.

-essential for growing crops, act as shelter belts, help in storage of underground water, give us fruits, nuts, latex, turpentine oil, gum, medicinal plants and also the paper that is so essential for your studies.
+storage of underground water, give us fruits, nuts, latex, turpentine oil, gum, medicinal plants and also the paper that is so essential for your studies.
 There are innumerable uses of plants and you can add some more.

-Wildlife includes animals, birds, insects as well as the aquatic life forms.
+Wildlife includes animals. birds, insects as well as the aquatic life forms.
 They provide us milk, meat, hides and wool.
-Insects like bees provide us honey, help in pollination of flowers and have an important role to play as decomposers in the ecosystem.
+Insects like bees provide us honey, help in pollination of flowers and have an important role to plav as decomposers in the ecosystem.
 The birds feed on insects and act as decomposers as well.
-Vulture due to its ability to feed on dead livestock is a scavenger and considered a vital cleanser of the environment.
-So animals big or small, all are integral Fig 2.12: A Blue Kingfisher to maintaining balance in the ecosystem.
+Vulture due to its ability to feed on dead livestock is a scavenger considered and vital a cleanser of the environment.
+So animals big or small, all are integral to maintaining Fig 2.12: A Blue Kingfisher balance in the ecosystem.